 Complete with actionable recommendations, studies, and next steps, the field scan informs the investments, access points, and improvements needed to create a workforce ecosystem that is truly diverse, equitable, and inclusive by design.

 A copy of that presentation along with other commission resources are available below.

-Following the presentation, Chris Rico, LAEDC’s Director of Digital Media and Entertainment, posed the following questions to Vernā:
+Following the presentation, the following questions were posed to Vernā: